Private William Garner

-Service details: Garner enlisted on 26 June 1916 and was allocated to the 16th reinforcements, 20th Battalion.
-He left Sydney aboard A40 HMAT Ceramic on 7 October 1916 and disembarked at Plymouth, England on 21 November 1916.
-On 7 December 1916, Garner marched into the 5th Training Battalion before embarking on the SS Arundel for the war front in France.
-On 7 February 1917, Garner joined his unit from the 2nd Australian Divisional Base Depot at Etaples.
-During 1917, the 20th Battalion was involved in the follow-up of German forces after their retreat to the Hindenburg Line, and was one of four battalions to defeat a counter-stroke by a German force, at Lagincourt.
-The Battalion took part in the second battle of Bullecourt (3-4 May) in France, and Menin Road (20-22 September) in Belgium.
-On 20 September 1917, Garner suffered shell wounds to his right thigh and was admitted to the 6th Australian Field Ambulance before being transferred later that day to the 17th Casualty Clearing Station.
-The following day, Garner was transferred to the 2nd Canadian Field Hospital for treatment.
-On 30 September 1917, Garner was transferred to the 3rd Convalescent Depot.
-He remained here until 3 November when he marched into the 2nd Australian Divisional Base Depot before joining his unit on 22 November 1917.
+Garner enlisted on 26 June 1916 and was allocated to the 16th Reinforcements, 20th Battalion.
+He left Sydney aboard HMAT Ceramic on 7 October 1916 and disembarked at Plymouth, England on 21 November.
+When in England he met up with his brother Athol.
+Shortly afterwards, Garner embarked for the war front in France.
+By February 1917, he had joined his Battalion in the field.
+During 1917, the 20th Battalion was involved in advancing on German forces beyond the Hindenburg Line, and was one of four battalions to have success at Lagincourt.
+The Battalion took part in the second Battle of Bullecourt (3-4 May) and Menin Road (20-22 September) in Belgium.
+On 20 September 1917, Garner suffered shell wounds to his right thigh and was admitted to the 6th Australian Field Ambulance before being transferred to the 17th Casualty Clearing Station.
+The following day, he was transferred to the 2nd Canadian Field Hospital for treatment.
+After convalescing in Belgium he re-joined his unit on 22 November.
 On 21 January 1918, Garner went on a fortnight’s leave to England before rejoining his unit in early February.
-He was killed in action on 7 August 1918.